drashtigajera/PRODIGY_WD_02/README.md

 HTML, CSS & JavaScript

 # Preview:
 This is preview of the project.
-You can visit live preview on Here.
+You can visit live preview on
     [Click here..](https://stop-watch-task.netlify.app)